-Once you know that you will be spearheading the bachelorette party, come up with a plan.
-Sit down with the bride and ask her what she wants to do for her bachelorette.
+Once you know that you will be spearheading the party planning committee, come up with a plan.
+Sit down with the bride and ask her what she wants to do for her bash.
 Does she want to spend a wild weekend in Vegas?
 A relaxing few days at the beach?
 A long weekend exploring wine country?
 Or is a fancy dinner and cocktails at the local speakeasy more her style?
 Find out what the bride is envisioning, and plan from there.
-If it’s a destination bachelorette event, research the costs of flights, hotels, and activities.
+If it’s a destination event, research the costs of flights, hotels, and activities.
 Sit down with a friend or fellow wedding party member and discuss the details.
-Pick a date and send the invitees a save the date, especially if you’ll all be going out of town.
+Pick a date and send the invitees a save the date note, especially if you’ll all be going out of town.

-From researching restaurants that can serve a large group to finding a studio to give everyone a lesson in the art of pole dancing, there is a lot of planning that goes into a bachelorette, more so than your regular party.
+From researching restaurants that can serve a large group to finding a studio to give everyone a lesson in the art of pole dancing, there is a lot of planning to do, more so than your regular party.
 You’re not just selecting a menu and putting together a playlist: You’re coordinating games, making travel arrangements, and coming up with ways to make the bride feel special, so don’t be afraid to ask for help!
 Is one of your friends a major foodie?
 Ask her to pick out the restaurants and make the reservations.
 Another friend a whiz at graphic design?
 Have her put together a cute and fun invitation and itinerary.

 If the bride says she is not into NSFW decorations, do not special-order her a phallic hat and insist that she wear it all night.
 It won’t be fun for her, and the whole point of the bachelorette is to celebrate her last moments as an unmarried woman, so don’t make her miserable.
 If she asks everyone not to share photos on social media, respect her wishes.

-During the planning process, don’t spam all of the invitees with a hundred group emails.
+During the planning process, don’t spam all of the invitees with hundreds of group emails.
 Not everyone has to be a part of the decision-making process, and unless you’re holding a vote on the destination or sending out crucial information about the Airbnb house, avoid over-emailing.

 If you’ve got a big crew coming and everyone will be crashing at a house or in several hotel rooms, come up with thoughtful sleeping and rooming arrangements.
 Have the bride pair people up and assign them rooms.
 Assigning beds will reduce catty conflicts and make everyone feel included.